AdKats/AdKats/README.md

 - **Procon v2**
 - **MySQL Database** &mdash; Used for cross-server settings, ban enforcement, player tracking, and all persistent data.
+- **CChatGUIDStatsLogger** (XpKiller's Stats Logger) &mdash; Required for player stats tracking and database logging.
+Not yet refactored for v9.

 ## Installation